Kajraare: Plot

 Regardless, Rajiv wants to marry Nargis.
 Rajiv wants Nargis to be free from prostitution.
 Rajiv must now get past Zohra Baano.
-She owns a prostitution business and hires other women to do their dirty work, the only source of income.
+She owns a prostitution business and hires other women to do their dirty work, her only source of income.
 Zohra Baano wants a price in exchange and Rajiv is willing to do that.
 Slowly, Nargis begins to develop feelings for Rajiv.
 One night, Nargis escapes the brothel, Rajiv finds her and takes her to a hotel.
 Nargis realises this was a mistake so she must return to the brothel.
-As soon as the "couple" leave the hotel, 3 drunkards approach them and one of them recognizes Rajiv as "Rocky".
+As soon as the "couple" leave the hotel, 3 drunkards approach them and one of them recognizes Rajiv as "Rocky."
 In fact, this is his real name, although "Rajiv" denies it.
 Rajiv fights off the drunkards and realises that Nargis knows the truth.
 So he decides to come clean about his life story.

-Rocky Desai (also Himesh Reshammiya), a singer, is on the aeroplane.
-An ardent boy, who's a fan of Rocky, and his granny wants an autograph so Rocky writes one for them.
+Rocky Desai, a singer, is on the aeroplane.
+An ardent boy, who's a fan of Rocky, and his grandmother want an autograph so Rocky writes one for them.
 On the plane, an uneasy passenger heads for the restroom but he is a terrorist.
 He threatens the entire crew, until Rocky sees this.
 He gets into a fight but suddenly the gun goes off killing the terrorist.
-Avtaar tells Rocky, he just killed Babbar's brother.
+Avtaar tells Rocky that he just killed Babbar's brother.
 Babbar is a most-wanted terrorist.
 He vows revenge on Rocky.
-Avtaar recommends Rocky to change his identity and start afresh.
+Avtaar recommends that Rocky to change his identity and start afresh.
 And this is how Rocky becomes Rajiv.

-Rajiv breaks Avtaar's oath by going back to UK.
+Rajiv breaks Avtaar's oath by going back to the UK.
 He's playing with his sister in the park until he receives a call.
 It is Avtaar who wants him to return to London (as a cover up) Babbar is targeting his sister.
-After the call, his sister is gone.
+After the call, his sister was gone.
 The white woman who witnessed the event says a man just took her.
-Babbar then tells Rocky he's sister is dead.
+Babbar then tells Rocky that his sister is dead.
 This shatters him completely.